Delairea aparadensis: Discovery

 Field work took place in southern Brazil from 2008 to 2020, where, in the latter year, a group of a scandent species of Senecioneae were discovered.
 The species looked morphologically distinct from the Brazilian native members of the Senecioneae tribe that are present in South America and were more comparable to those in southern Africa.

 The 2021 report confirmed that the rambling species matched an undescribed species of Delairea (previously a monospecific genus), due the climbing habit, discoid flowers and the leaves' succulent nature.

 Description

-A rambling subshrub and a perennial herb growing around 40 cm to 150 cm tall, it features erect, glabrous, foliose, green stems with toothed, veined leaves which decrease in size towards the apex, and yellow discoid flowers.
+A rambling subshrub and a perennial herb growing around tall, it features erect, glabrous, foliose, green stems with toothed, veined leaves which decrease in size towards the apex, and yellow discoid flowers.
 D. aparadensis is distinguished from D. odorata by its deltoid leaves, being a rambling subshrub (whereas D. odorata is a vine) and its inflorescences made up by cymes of 2–6 capitula (as opposed to dozens of capitula in D. odorata).
 Flowers appear in March in the region, or early autumn.